jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 mean contributing code - it can be assisting others in forums/issues, reviewing pull requests, participating in team meetings, etc.

-Any new members must be nominated and championed by an active JupyterLab Council member.
+Any new members must be nominated and championed by an active Jupyter Frontends Council member.
 This process takes the following steps:

-1. The champion should first discuss internally with the JupyterLab Council to ensure that there's general consensus before officially starting the process.
+1. The champion should first discuss internally with the Jupyter Frontends Council to ensure that there's general consensus before officially starting the process.
-2. If there is obvious consensus within the JupyterLab Council, then move to the next step.
+2. If there is obvious consensus within the Jupyter Frontends Council, then move to the next step.
 If not, then an internal vote can be taken to protect the privacy of the potential member.
-3. A member of the JupyterLab Council contacts the potential new member and asks if they are interested.
+3. A member of the Jupyter Frontends Council contacts the potential new member and asks if they are interested.
 Don't forget to run them by the {ref}`membership_guidelines` page to make sure they understand what they're signing up for.

 ### Membership maintenance

-Every six months, a bot will open an issue in the [council repo](https://github.com/jupyterlab/council) asking all currently active JupyterLab council team members to reply within three weeks if they still consider themselves active.
+Every six months, a bot will open an issue in the [council repo](https://github.com/jupyterlab/council) asking all currently active Jupyter Frontends Council team members to reply within three weeks if they still consider themselves active.
 If a team member replies no, they will be removed from the council.
 If a member does not reply, the council may reach that member personally for membership confirmation.
 If that request for confirmation is not answered within a month, the member will be removed from the council.

 ## Release team member

 ### Joining the release team

-Any JupyterLab Council member can ask to be part of the release team using the weekly call, chat, or official council email list.
+Any Jupyter Frontends Council member can ask to be part of the release team using the weekly call, chat, or official council email list.

 > Private channel is recommended to limit the exposure of such information for security reason.